 What does in-class support look like?

-All teachers apply the recommended strategies for individual students.
-For example, lesson notes may be provided, support for written work may be given as writing frames, or tasks may be presented in different forms e.g., a matching exercise or mind map.
-Homework can be completed in different formats too.
+Teachers apply the recommended strategies for individual students.
+For example, lesson notes may be provided, support for written work may be given as writing frames, or tasks may be presented in different forms.
+Homework may be completed in different formats too.
 In addition, students are encouraged to use assistive technology when appropriate to support their studies.

 All students are screened in the Senior School in Years 7 and 9 to help with the identification of any learning difficulties and to ensure all students can access the curriculum.
 In addition, we have in-house specialist assessors who can make a more detailed assessment if needed.
 Sometimes this leads to an external referral to other professionals such as an Educational Psychologist.
 Students who join the school outside of normal admission points will be screened using the most appropriate tool.